vinsidious/gac/docs/CONTRIBUTING.md

 - Formatting is handled by `ruff` (linting, formatting, and import sorting in one tool; max line length: 120)
 - Write minimal, effective tests with `pytest`

-## Pre-commit Hooks
+## Git Hooks (Lefthook)

-This project uses pre-commit to ensure code quality and consistency.
-The following hooks are configured:
+This project uses [Lefthook](https://github.com/evilmartians/lefthook) to keep code quality checks fast and consistent.
+The configured hooks mirror our previous pre-commit setup:

 - `ruff` - Python linting and formatting (replaces black, isort, and flake8)
 - `markdownlint-cli2` - Markdown linting